San7o/valFuzz/README.md

 ## Run a single test

-If you want, you can run a specific test by passing It's name to `--test` argument:
+If you want, you can run a specific test by passing Its name to `--test` argument:
 ```bash
 ./build/asserts_test --test "Simple Assertion"
 ```